Saturday, February 21, 2015

 On lap 46 Bay Darnell would take command of the race and lead until lap 72 when Stott when to the front for his three laps before retiring.
 Following McWilliams were Blankenship, Ray Bohlander, Ken Reiter and Butch Hartman.

-The April 28, 1973 race would once again be a Keokuk affair.
+The April 28, 1973, race would once again be a Keokuk affair.
 Don White would set fast time and lead for eight laps before surrendering the lead to second starting Ernie Derr, but Ramo Stott took over from that point and led the remaining 90 laps.
 Stott turned the 100 laps in 43 minutes and 56 seconds in his Plymouth.
 Jack Bowsher, Derr, Butch Hartman and Bay Darnell rounded out the top five.

-Ramo Stott of Keokuk Iowa, is joined by car owner Jack Housby of Des Moines after Stott won the USAC trophy dash on May 24, 1974.
+Ramo Stott of Keokuk Iowa is joined by car owner Jack Housby of Des Moines after Stott won the USAC trophy dash on May 24, 1974.

-May 24, 1974 would be the final appearance at Knoxville for the USAC stock cars and this time Butch Hartman would ruin the Keokuk party.
-Hartman started on the point and while he only led 23 laps he was out front at the end in a race that saw but a single caution.
+May 24, 1974, would be the final appearance at Knoxville for the USAC stock cars and this time Butch Hartman would ruin the Keokuk party.
+Hartman started on the point and while he only led 23 laps, he was out front at the end in a race that saw but a single caution.

-The other race leaders were the three Keokuk drivers of runner-up Ernie Derr who lead for 16 laps, second starting Don White, led for 23 laps and third starting Ramo Stott led for 38 laps.
+The other race leaders were the three Keokuk drivers of runner-up Ernie Derr who led for 16 laps, second starting Don White, led for 23 laps and third starting Ramo Stott led for 38 laps.
 Stott would drop from the race after 61 circuits with suspension problems and White would hang on for fifth.

 At the checkers for the final time for the USAC Stock Cars at Knoxville it was Hartman, Derr, Irv Janey, Larry Phillips and White.
 After racing for six straight years at what Roger McCluskey called “the rodeo grounds” the USAC stock cars would never return.